 Julia Zhu, “Effects of Transcranial Direct Current Stimulation (tDCS) on Performance Monitoring and Learning Rate in Schizophrenia”

 Research: Directed Study and Independent Study courses offer additional opportunities for gaining research experience by collaborating with faculty on contemporary research projects.
 These courses are available for 1 - 3 credit hours.
-Information about current projects is available from the departmental office and via our website.
+Information about current projects is available from the departmental office and by contacting individual faculty members.
 Our department also has an excellent track record in assisting students in obtaining summer research fellowships through VUSRP (Vanderbilt University Summer Research Program).

-VUPS: The Vanderbilt University Psychology Society is an active majors/minors association, but is open to anyone who is interested in psychology.
+VUPS: The Vanderbilt University Psychology Society is a majors/minors association, but is open to anyone who is interested in psychology.
 Led by students, VUPS organizes discussions with faculty and guest speakers on issues relevant to psychology majors, has social events, and also coordinates community service projects.
-Recent events included a session for juniors and seniors on how to apply to graduate schools, an information session aimed at first- and second-year students on how to make the most of their experience in psychology at Vanderbilt, a student/faculty mixer, and a variety of community service opportunities.

 Combined BA/MA 4+1 Program: The department offers the opportunity for students to earn a Bachelor’s degree (BA) and a Master’s degree (MA) in five years of study.
 This is a highly selective program with an intensive research emphasis.
 It is primarily intended for students who are considering a PhD or MD-PhD in a research-oriented graduate program in psychology, psychiatry, cognitive science, neuroscience, learning sciences, or related disciplines.